For further information, refer to the following:

 If you do not have the "orthodontic" module you will need to upgrade by contacting iTero support.
 Give them your iTero model number and installed "restorative" module information.
 You may also want to consider getting either a subscription or fee per case agreement (if you do not already have one), which will allow you to store and send .STL files to ClearCorrect, or any other lab.

-If you fall into the below categories and are experiencing issues with the instructions provided, we have some additional suggestions you can follow.
+If you fall into the one of the following categories and are experiencing issues with the instructions provided, we have some additional suggestions you can perform.